 - Be isolated from other people until they are determined to be noncontagious

 - Be hospitalized and given medical treatment if they test positive for or are otherwise diagnosed with a communicable disease of public health concern

 - Be quarantined for a specified period of time if they were exposed to someone who is suspected or confirmed to be infected

 - Monitor their health during and after travel and report any symptoms they develop to health officials

 - Forego communications with family, friends, or traveling companions for a certain period

-- Be denied boarding on an airplane, ship, bus, or train, if it is determined they are infectious or may have been exposed to a communicable disease of public health concern
+- Be denied boarding on an airplane, ship, bus, or train, if it is determined they are contagious or may have been exposed to a communicable disease of public health concern

-Travelers can consult the embassies of the countries in their travel itineraries for information about health interventions and procedures that may affect their travel, although in some instances, inquiries or embassy websites do not provide correct or up-to-date information.
-The Department of State website may be helpful (travel.state.gov/travel/tips/tips_1232.html#health).
+Travelers can consult the embassies of the countries in their travel itineraries for information about health interventions and procedures that may affect their travel and for instructions on how to deal with being questioned by host country government officials regarding health or other issues.
+The Department of State website may be helpful (http://travel.state.gov).
 Up-to-date information regarding infectious disease risks related to travel may be found at the CDC website (www.cdc.gov/travel).
 Finally, because of the potential for delays and unexpected costs arising from an outbreak of communicable disease, CDC strongly recommends that travelers consider purchasing travel insurance to cover possible trip cancellations, requirements for health care abroad, or possible emergency medical evacuations (see Chapter 2, Travel Insurance, Travel Health Insurance, & Medical Evacuation Insurance).